Dunfermline: Early history

 There have been various interpretations of the name, "Dunfermline".
 The first element, "dun" translated from Gaelic, has been accepted as a (fortified) hill, and is assumed to be referring to the rocky outcrop at the site of Malcolm Canmore's Tower in Pittencrieff Glen (now Pittencrieff Park).
 The rest of the name is problematic.
 The second element, the "ferm" may have been an alternative name for the Tower Burn according to a medieval record published in 1455 which, together with the Lyne Burn to the south, suggests the site of a fortification between these two watercourses.

 The first record of a settlement in the Dunfermline area was in the Neolithic period.
 This evidence includes finds of a stone axe, some flint arrowheads and a carved stone ball near the town.
 A cropmark which is understood to have been used as a possible mortuary enclosure has been found at Deanpark House, also near the town.
 By the time of the Bronze Age, the area was beginning to show some importance.
 Important finds included a bronze axe in Wellwood and a gold torc from the Parish Churchyard.
 Cist burials from the Bronze Age have also been discovered at both Crossford and Masterton, the latter of which contains a pair of armlets, a bronze dagger and a set necklace believed to have complemented a double burial.

 The first historic record for Dunfermline was made in the 11th century.
-According to the fourteenth-century chronicler, John of Fordun, Malcolm III married his second bride, the Anglo-Hungarian princess Saint Margaret, at the church in Dunfermline between 1068 and 1070; the ceremony was performed by Fothad, the last Celtic bishop of St Andrews.
+According to the fourteenth-century chronicler, John of Fordun, Malcolm III married his second bride, the Anglo-Saxon princess Saint Margaret, at the church in Dunfermline between 1068 and 1070; the ceremony was performed by Fothad, the last Celtic bishop of St Andrews.
 Malcolm III established Dunfermline as a new seat for royal power in the mid-11th century and initiated changes that eventually made the township the de facto capital of Scotland for much of the period until the assassination of James I in 1437.
 Following her marriage to King Malcolm III, Queen Margaret encouraged her husband to convert the small culdee chapel into a church for Benedictine monks.
 The existing culdee church was no longer able to meet the demand for its growing congregation because of a large increase in the population of Dunfermline from the arrival of English nobility coming into Scotland.
 The founding of this new church of Dunfermline was inaugurated around 1072, but was not recorded in the town's records.